dotnet/docs-maui/docs/user-interface/controls/shapes/index.md

          HorizontalOptions="Start" />
 ```

-In this example, the stroke and fill of an `Ellipse` are specified:
+In this example, the stroke and fill of an <xref:Microsoft.Maui.Controls.Shapes.Ellipse> are specified:

 :::image type="content" source="media/ellipse.png" alt-text="Paint shapes.":::